The Development of the Hovercraft

 Hovertravel

 The service was not a success, probably because Gosport is on a peninsular and the Portsmouth service from Southsea beach was nearer to a mainline train station and easier to access.
-Services from Stokes Bay ended on 28th September 1968.
+Services ended on 28th September 1968.

 Browndown Hovershows

-On Wednesday 15th June 1966, the world’s first Hovershow opened at Browndown.
-The show ran for five days, and was officially opened by Viscount Lord Louis Mountbatten, who arrived on a helicopter, landing in the grassed area behind Stokes Bay Sailing Club.
-It was expected to attract up to 4,000 official visitors by closing time on the Sunday.
-The show was intended to promote export sales of hovercraft.
+In June 1966 the world’s first Hovershow opened at Browndown.
+Running for five days, it was opened by Viscount Lord Louis Mountbatten who arrived in a helicopter landing on the grassed area behind Stokes Bay Sailing Club.
+It attracted up to 4,000 visitors by closing time on the Sunday and was intended to promote export sales of hovercraft.
 The government order was for two new prototypes, a fast patrol boat capable of 75 knots and a logistics support craft.

 Hovershow 66 Brochure